kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_maintenance/guide.en-asia.md

 ### Glossary

-**Control Plane Unavailable**: Indicates that the vCenter Server Appliance (VCSA) cannot be contacted.
+<sup>1</sup>**Control Plane Unavailable**: Indicates that the vCenter Server Appliance (VCSA) cannot be contacted.
 Therefore, not all products that need to reach VCSA will work.

 This represents the following products/options in Hosted Private Cloud VMware on OVHcloud :